aiven/devportal/docs/products/clickhouse/concepts/disaster-recovery.rst

 Sharding
 --------

 Essentially, sharding is a technique of splitting database rows across multiple database nodes, which usually significantly increases performance.
 However, integrating sharding with database replication technologies, data can be replicated across shards of the sharded database.
 Replication at the shard level provides high availability and helps to achieve disaster recovery.
-A shardgroup can be replicated to one or more data centers, which improves the disaster recovery capability.
+A shard group can be replicated to one or more data centers, which improves the disaster recovery capability.

 .. note::